KCLabMTU/pLMSNOSite/README.md

 </p>

 ## About
 pLMSNOSite is a robust predictor of S-nitrosylation modification sites in protein sequences.
-It employs an intermediate-fusion based stacked generalization approach to harness the representational power of embeddings obtained from transformer protein language model trained on full sequence combined with supervised word embedding layer trained on window sequence.
+It employs an intermediate-fusion-based stacked generalization approach to harness the representational power of global contextual embeddings obtained from a transformer protein language model combined with local contextual embeddings from the supervised word embedding layer.

 ## Cite this article
 Pratyush, P., Pokharel, S., Saigo, H. et al. pLMSNOSite: an ensemble-based approach for predicting protein S-nitrosylation sites by integrating supervised word embedding and embedding from pre-trained protein language model.
 BMC Bioinformatics 24, 41 (2023). https://doi.org/10.1186/s12859-023-05164-9